 Organized religion and its practitioners which Saturn represents can be taskmasters too.
 We must adhere to certain rules, practices and observances of religion that become repetitive or annual rites and sacred milestones.
 Some heavy challenges are involved with some organized religions and Saturn is sometimes associated with certain planetary placements and aspects that can indicate religious control or tyranny.
 Yet many religions today have existed for a very long time and are part of our landscape as pillars of society.
 In some countries religion is controlled to some degree by government.

 Whenever any of us pay our taxes to government we usually are muttering some curse words under our breath.
 Others think of what a wise Man once said, “give to Caesar what is Caesar’s” and the hidden wisdom in that is that money isn’t a part of any heavenly plan because we’re all pretty sure you can’t take it with you to the afterlife.
 But another meaning in this statement is that we should give back to Caesar what was given to us by Caesar.
-In most countries the government provides a host of social services to assist families, single mothers, the unemployed and impoverished, etc. Here again, Saturn is involved with leveling the playing field or balancing the good and bad.
+In most countries the government provides a host of social services to assist families, single mothers, the unemployed and impoverished, etc. Here again, Saturn is involved with levelling the playing field or balancing the good and bad.
 In the way that Saturn demands certain tasks, our government demands that we pay taxes and abide by laws and why not?
 Don’t we all partake of what the taskmaster provides?
 We should contribute back in some way to maintain our balance.
 Saturn rules government authority and it appears we are required to work to pay our way in life and receive certain benefits.

 Our employer is another taskmaster.
 We must work to pay taxes it seems but of course we work to have money that provides the resources and freedoms we want and need to survive happily.
 Our boss is certainly another authority figure and we all often get at least one of those taskmaster types in our career.
 Or we become one!